Platypus-Tech/platypus-os/README.md

 # New Platypus OS Drafts
+***This project will be going through a rewrite, so don't expect much stuff happening until rewrite is finished.***.

 New OS drafts, I stopped the old one :(

 ## What this is for
 I want it to be for:
 1. Programming